realJohnDoe/Python-8/Ninja-Runner/ninja-runner.md

 `def draw():` : This is the draw function that Pygame Zero will run regularly.
 Anything that draws to the screen should be inside this function.

-`screen.draw.filled_rect(Rect(0,0,800,400), (163, 232, 254)` : This draws a rectangle on the screen, starting from 0,0 (top left corner) and with a width of 800 and a height of 400.
+`screen.draw.filled_rect(Rect(0, 0, WIDTH, HEIGHT - 200), (163, 232, 254)` : This draws a rectangle on the screen, starting from 0,0 (top left corner) and with a width of 800 and a height of 400.
 The color consists of 163 red, 232 green, and 254 blue.

 **Try: Experiment with different colors and see what you get.
 Remember that each component of the color must be in the range from 0 to 255.**